microsoft/DynamicTelemetry/docs/docs/PositionPaper.ObserverEffect.document.md

 reliability and performance issues, as without care, its possible for the telemetry itself to negatively influence the performance of the system -- and in some cases even create crashes or failures.
-Both telemetry and the observer effect demonstrate the balance between gaining insights and the unintended consequences of measurement.
+Both telemetry and the Observer Effect demonstrate the balance between gaining insights and the unintended consequences of measurement.

-Comparing the two, while the observer effect is a fundamental concept in physics that underscores the limitations of measurement at a quantum level, telemetry's risks are more practical and immediate, impacting system performance and reliability.
+Comparing the two, while the Observer Effect is a fundamental concept in physics that underscores the limitations of measurement at a quantum level, telemetry's risks are more practical and immediate, impacting system performance and reliability.
 In both cases, the challenge lies in